Could you commit to finding alternative modes of transport this Lent?

 You can find out more here: https://www.climatestewards.org/offset/

 What difference will this really make?

-If you were to replace a car journey with taking the bus once a week, you would half the CO2 emissions you would have produced by driving.
+If you were to replace a single car journey with taking the bus, on average you would half the CO2 emissions you would have produced by driving .

-If you were to replace a 40-mile round trip in the car with travel by train on 6 occasions during Lent, you would save around 60kg of CO2, reducing 9% of the average person’s monthly climate impact.
+And if you were to replace a 40-mile round trip in the car with travel by train on 6 occasions during Lent, you would save around 56kg of CO2 .

 If you’d like to find out more about the climate impact of travelling, you can explore the articles and websites below: